The Application of Convolutional Neural Networks for Tomographic Reconstruction of Hyperspectral Images: Data preparation and CNN Architecture

 \subsection{Network architecture, data preparation and network training}

 Since both the input and output are images, it is natural to utilize only 2-D convolutional layers, denoted by \texttt{Conv2D} in \texttt{Keras}, without applying flattening into a 1-D array after the last layer of \texttt{Conv2D} as usually done in CNN image classifications.
-The network architecture is displayed in Fig.~\ref{Fig:CNN_5}, where the top layer corresponds to the input layer and the dimensionality is specified by (None,~188,~188,~5).
-The symbol `None' represents an undetermined batch size~(number of samples in a single batch) that assumes the default value of 32 if not specified, and the following three entries denote the dimension of input images as explained above.
-The input layer is followed by five distinctive branches, each comprised of multiple \texttt{Conv2D} layers.
+The network architecture is presented in Fig.~\ref{Fig:CNN_5}, where the top layer corresponds to the input layer and the dimensionality~(118,~118,~5) is specified.
+The input layer is followed by five distinctive branches, each composed of multiple \texttt{Conv2D} layers.
+The dimensionality of their outputs is indicated; for instance, the output of the top layer in the first left branch has the dimension (116,~116,~512).
 In the end, each of these five branches outputs a hyperspectral cube of dimension (100,~100,~5).
-These five cubes are then concatenated and fed into the last customized layer \texttt{Combine\_layer\_5}.
-This layer yields a linear combination of the input cubes with bias parameters that has the same dimension of (100,~100,~5), matching that of the cropped hyperspectral cubes.
-The reason for having the five branches of different complexity is to mimic the methods of decision tree ensembles such as random forests~\cite{ran_for} and boosted trees~\cite{10.1214/aos/1013203451} where individual tree represents a weak learner but many of them are combined to make stable predictions and achieve good performance.
+These five cubes are then concatenated and fed into the last customized output layer, dubbed \texttt{Combine layer}, which is shown at the bottom of Fig.~\ref{Fig:CNN_5}.
+This layer yields a linear combination of the input cubes with bias parameters and its output dimension matches that of the cropped hyperspectral cubes.
+The reason for having the five branches of different complexity is to mimic the methods of decision tree ensembles such as random forests~\cite{ran_for} and boosted trees~\cite{10.1214/aos/1013203451} where individual trees represent weak learners but many of them are combined to make stable predictions and achieve good performance.
+In Appendix~\ref{sec:app}, we investigate how the depth of branches and the size of filters in convolutional layers influence the network performance.

 For all of \texttt{Conv2D}s, the convolution kernel~(filter) moves one pixel rightwards or downwards on a 2-D image between two successive applications of the kernel.
 The kernel size and the number of kernels for each \texttt{Conv2D} layer can be inferred from the difference in the image dimensions between the layer's input and output.
 The first \texttt{Conv2D} in the first branch on the left, for instance, has 512 kernels of size (3,~3)~(height, width) that convert the input of (118,~118,~5) into the output of (116,~116,~512) without padding~(without adding zeros to the boundary of the image).
 For all of the last layers of the five branches, padding is used such that the dimensionality of channels is maintained.
 The network contains 6.79 million trainable parameters in total.